Lyssavirus: Structure

 Lyssavirions are enveloped, with bullet shaped geometries.
 These virions are about 75 nm wide and 180 nm long.
 Lyssavirions have helical symmetry, so their infectious particles are approximately cylindrical in shape.
-This is typical of plant-infecting viruses.
 Virions of human-infecting viruses more commonly have cubic symmetry and take shapes approximating regular polyhedra.

 The structure consists of a spiked outer envelope, a middle region consisting of matrix protein M, and an inner ribonucleocapsid complex region, consisting of the genome associated with other proteins.

 Genome

 Lyssavirus genomes consist of a negative-sense, single-stranded RNA molecule that encodes five viral proteins: polymerase L, matrix protein M, phosphoprotein P, nucleoprotein N, and glycoprotein G. Genomes are linear, around 11 kb in length.

 Based on recent phylogenetic evidence, lyssaviruses have been categorized into seven major species.
 In addition, five more species have recently been discovered: West Caucasian bat virus, Aravan virus, Khujand virus, Irkut virus and Shimoni bat virus.
 The lyssavirus genus can be divided into four phylogroups based upon DNA sequence homology.
 Phylogroup I includes viruses, such as Rabies virus, Duvenhage virus, European bat lyssavirus types 1 and 2, Australian bat lyssavirus, Khujand virus, Bokeloh bat lyssavirus, Irkut virus, and Aravan virus.
 Phylogroup II contains Lagos bat virus, Mokola virus, and Shimoni bat virus.
 West Caucasian bat lyssavirus is the only virus that is a part of phylogroup III.
 Ikoma lyssavirus and Lleida bat lyssavirus are examples in phylogroup IV.
 West Caucasian bat lyssavirus was classified within its own phylogroup because it is the most divergent lyssavirus that has been discovered.